argent0/haskell-ml-benchmark/result/main.md

-# "Haskell's stochastic gradient descent implementations comparation.
+# "Haskell's stochastic gradient descent implementations comparison.

-**date:** "2016-07-14"
-**author:** "Aner Oscar Lucero"
+**Date:** "2016-07-14" **Author:** "Aner Oscar Lucero"

 ## Method

-I made three implementations of stochastic gradien descent(SGD) to train logistic regression models.
-SGD finds the optimal parameters for the model using one example at a time, in constrast to batch-gradien descent which uses many samples at once to train the model.
+I made three implementations of stochastic gradient descent(SGD) to train logistic regression models.
+SGD finds the optimal parameters for the model using one example at a time, in contrast to batch-gradient descent which uses many samples at once to train the model.
 SGD only requires to define vector dot product.
 The implementations differ in the way I implemented the vectors.

-In pseudo-haskell-code, SGD looks like:
+In pseudo-Haskell-code, SGD looks like:

 ```haskell
    model :: Vector (nFeatures + 1) Double